GGyul-E/qilingframework.github.io/index.md

 ---
 <h1>What is Qiling Framework</h1>
 Qiling Framework is not just an emulation platform or a reverse engineering tool.
-It combines binary instrumentation and binary emulation into one single framework, solving the problem that applications do not run in vacuum and are highly dependent on the OS.
+It combines binary instrumentation and binary emulation into one single framework, solving the problem that applications do not run in a vacuum and are highly dependent on the OS.
 With vast OS support, Qiling Framework opens up endless possibilities and potential for binary analysis.
 With Qiling Framework, it is able to:

 - Cross platform: Windows, MacOS, Linux, BSD, UEFI, DOS
 - Cross architecture: X86, X86_64, ARM, ARM64, MIPS, 8086